 That’s why we are not using it.
 Similarly, rest of the tools such as Polygon Lasso Tool, Rectangle Tool, Elliptical Marquee Tool has limitation.
 Try them and see why they are not suitable to use when we’ve large solid background area for selection.

-Second Technique: Selecting Parts and Removing Objects from an Image
+Second Technique: Selecting Parts

 Second selection technique used when we need to select the portion of an image which we want like selecting model from its background, making the selection of an object and any particular area.
 In this techniques we use Pen Tool (P) and which is very useful in order to make selections.
 Let’s say we want to extract the model from its background.
 Activate the Pen Tool (P).
-Set it Mode to Path on the option bar.
+Set the Mode to Path on the option bar.

 You cannot go back to previous point while making selection using Polygon Lasso Tool and this is the reason that you should use Pen Tool (P).
 That is why Pen Tool (P) is best.
 Now while our path is selected, right click on anywhere in the document and then choose make selection.